mainfraame/cucumber-jest/README.md

            "extraEmails": true,
            "date": "2019-12-01T15:00:00.000Z"
        } (1 ms)
-    ✓ And the successAlert is visible (1 ms)
+      ✓ And the successAlert is visible (2 ms)
-    ✓ And the showExtraEmailsAlert is visible
+      ✓ And the showExtraEmailsAlert is visible (1 ms)

 Test Suites: 1 passed, 1 total
 Tests:       17 passed, 17 total